Looking for a mediation on the Samaritan Woman? Try BELIEF IN GOD

 Jesus told her to go and get her husband.
 She did not have one, she replied.
-‘You have had five husbands, said Jesus, but the man you are living with now is not your husband.’
+‘You’ve had five husbands’, said Jesus, ‘but the man you are living with now is not your husband.’

 Map of Samaria, Galilee and Judaea

 The woman understood Jesus’ meaning immediately.
 He was speaking about Samaritan worship in the same way that the Jewish prophets before him had done.